inflearn logo

 Section 1

-starts right from this point.
+starts from this very point.

 This is the role of this lecture!